FlyLuaIo/flyluaioha/README.md

 ![config](img/flyluaioha_cfg.jpg)

-you need the IP address of where X-Plane Qmdev Addon or MSFS QmdevSimConnect is running
+you need the IP address of where X-Plane FlyLuaIo Addon or MSFS FlyLuaIoSc is running

 ## Events (Home Assistant events)